 After her twin daughters were born in 1973, Susan began writing songs and poems for children, publishing more than 70 over the years, including the award-winning Come and Sing CD.
 This first CD was followed by Loving Hands, Special Times, and Arm in Arm, which won a Religion Communicator’s Council Best of Class Award and an Angel Award from Excellence in Media in 2009.
 Susan joined the staff of Brilliant Star children’s magazine in 1995 as an editor and writer.
 In 2012, she contributed poetry to Jacqueline Mehrabi’s Bahá’í Holy Days: Stories and Poems for Children.
 In 2016, Susan created her first tiny book, The Bahá’í Faith: A Tiny Introduction, followed by A Tiny Book of Prayers and a Spanish version of the Tiny Introduction.
 She is retired from her editorial work for Brilliant Star, but continues to write and edit new projects from her home that houses a collection of miniatures in West Lafayette, Indiana.

-On February 9, 2010, a new biography will be launched by Bellwood Press.
-John Birks “Dizzy” Gillespie: A Man, a Trumpet, and a Journey to Bebop will be available from the bookstores listed below.
+A new biography is available from Bellwood Press.
+John Birks “Dizzy” Gillespie: A Man, a Trumpet, and a Journey to Bebop is in bookstores listed below.
 Jazz-lovers will already be aware of this icon of 20th Century music.
 Now kids will get a chance to be inspired by a narrative of his amazing energy, love of rhythm and chord progressions, and musical accomplishments.

 A biography called Robert Sengstacke Abbott: A Man, a Paper, and a Parade, especially for upper elementary school readers, has been published by Bellwood Press.
 It’s the story of Mr. Abbott who was a true American hero.
 He used the newspaper he published, The Chicago Defender, as a voice to speak up for the beleaguered African Americans in this country, even though this put his life and livelihood at risk.